Mission Foods

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $320,000 based on a weekly sales average of $23,489; you come up with a selling ratio of 13.6:1.
+The selling price of this route is $60,000 based on a weekly sales average of $8,580; the sales ratio is 7:1.

 Do I have to pay for inventory or purchase product up front?